Defou1ts/meetups-microservices/README.md

 ```
 $ docker-compose --file docker-compose.prod.yml up --build
+//or
 $ docker-compose --file docker-compose.dev.yml up --build
 ```

 Wait, first start can take few minutes.

-If you used .env above, service will be available by http://localhost:5000
+If you used .env above:

+API will be available by http://localhost:5000
+KIBANA will be available by http://localhost:5601

 ## Basic functionality: